-- The budget is prepared on a modified accrual basis, consistent with the basis of accounting, for comparability of budgeted and actual revenues and expenditures. - Budgeted amounts included in the accompanying financial statements include the original adopted budget amounts.
-During the fiscal year, management did deem it necessary to amend the Council's budget. - Actual amounts are compared to budgeted amounts periodically during the fiscal year as a management control device. - The Council may transfer funds between line items as often as required but must obtain compliance approval from the Governor's Office of Elderly Affairs for funds received under grants from this state agency.
+- The budget is prepared on a modified accrual basis, consistent with the basis of accounting, for comparability of budgeted and actual revenues and expenditures. - Budgeted amounts included in the accompanying financial statements include the original adopted budget amounts and all subsequent amendments.
+During the fiscal year, management amended the Council's budget at a board meeting, using a procedure similar to the one used to approve the original budget. - Actual amounts are compared to budgeted amounts periodically during the fiscal year as a management control device. - The Council may transfer funds between line items as often as required but must obtain compliance approval from the Governor's Office of Elderly Affairs for funds received under grants from this state agency.
 As part of its grant awards, GOEA requires the Council to amend its budget in cases where actual costs for a particular line item exceed the budgeted amount by more than 10%, unless unrestricted funds are available to "cover" the overrun. - Expenditures cannot exceed budgeted revenues on an individual fund level, unless a large enough fund balance exists to absorb the budgeted operating deficit. - The Council is not required by state or local law to prepare a budget for every program or activity it conducts.
 Accordingly, some General Fund activities are not budgeted, particularly if they are deemed to be immaterial by management.

-SUPPLEMENTARY FINANCIAL INFO RMATION REQUIRED BY GOEA
+SUPPLEMENTARY FINANCIAL INFORMATION REQUIRED BY GOEA

-Schedule of Non-Major Funds Year Ended June 30, 2023
+Schedule of Non-Major Funds Year Ended June 30, 2024